-The policy isn’t designed to cover everything.
-Take the time to read the terms, conditions, limits and exclusions in the policy wording for what is and isn’t covered.
+Travel insurance isn’t designed to cover everything so make sure you read the PDS for what is and isn’t covered.
 That way there are no surprises if you need to use it.
-If you are unsure of cover, please contact us for help.

-Here are the main things that aren’t covered:
+Some of the main things that aren’t covered include:

-- any medical condition you had before purchasing your policy and/or that you suffered in previous periods of insurance (i.e. prior to purchasing more cover if you are extending your trip), unless it qualifies as an automatically covered condition.
+- Any existing medical condition you had before purchasing your policy and/or that you suffered in previous periods of insurance (i.e. prior to purchasing more cover if you are extending your trip), unless it qualifies as an automatically covered condition.

-- anything else that’s listed in the General Exclusions and specific section exclusions in the policy wording.
+- Anything else that’s listed in the General Exclusions and specific section exclusions in the PDS.

 *About Reciprocal Health Care Agreements (Australia)

-The Australian government has Reciprocal Health Care Agreements with New Zealand, the United Kingdom, the Republic of Ireland, Sweden, the Netherlands, Finland, Italy, Belgium, Malta, Slovenia and Norway.
+The Australian government has Reciprocal Health Care Agreements with many countries overseas – you can read more about these the level of cover varies between them.
 These agreements mean eligible Australians can get help with the cost of certain essential medical treatment when visiting these countries.
-More information is available from the Department of Human Services website.

 Travel insurance isn’t designed to cover everything, so make sure you’re careful with your planning and you read the PDS to make sure you understand what’s included and what’s not, as well as the terms, conditions, limitations and exclusions.
 If you have any questions get in touch.